-Travis Fox, an award-winning television documentary maker, leads the new Visual Journalism department that builds on the CUNY J-School’s already strong broadcast, web video, photojournalism, and documentary programs.
+Travis Fox, an award-winning television documentary maker, leads the new Visual Journalism department that builds on the Newmark J-School’s already strong broadcast, web video, photojournalism, and documentary programs.

 Fox most recently produced films for Frontline on PBS.
 His work has also appeared on National Geographic, Al Jazeera, and The New York Times.